kildom/con-reg-exp/README.md

 * **Code review is faster and more accurate**

-  It easier to understand well formatted verbose code and changes that are happening there.
+  It easier to understand well formatted convenient code and changes that are happening there.
 Have you ever try to review changes in regular expression that are longer than 100 characters?
   What was the felling?